UniPASE: A Generative Model for Universal Speech Enhancement with High Fidelity and Low Hallucinations: Ablation and Analysis

 \subsection{Effects of Key Design Choices}

-In this section, we systematically explore the effects of our key designs, including: (1) the Vocoder based on acoustic representations, (2) DeWavLM-Omni with the inherited phonological prior and the auxiliary PLD algorithm, (3) the Adapter together with the MSRD, and (4) the PostNet.
-The ablation results on the URGENT 2025 non-blind test set are summarized in Table~\ref{tab:ablation}.
+In this section, we systematically explore the effects of our key designs, including: (1) the Vocoder based on acoustic representations, (2) DeWavLM-Omni with the inherited phonological prior and the auxiliary PLD algorithm, (3) the Adapter together with the MRRD, and (4) the PostNet.
+The ablation study is primarily conducted on the URGENT 2025 non-blind test set (Table~\ref{tab:ablation}), which offers the most comprehensive evaluation scenario.
+We further note that key ablations were also performed on the VoiceFixer GSR dataset, where the observed trends are consistent, providing additional support for the effectiveness of these components.